 How can Flashing be Avoided?

-As you probably have guessed, flashing is not a good phenomenon in injection molding production, and it can cause die joint damage if the flashing cannot be immediately cleaned from the die joint and direct clamp.
-The damage will be evident as it will create flashing in next product.
-For this reason, it's very important to look out for flashing marks in injection molding production.
+Flashing is not a good phenomenon in injection molding production, and it can cause die joint damage if the flashing can’t be immediately cleaned from the die joint and the clamp.
+This type of damage will cause more evident flashing in future products.
+For this reason, it’s very important to look out for flashing marks in injection molding production and remove them before they turn into a persistent problem.

 |